Updated: Feb 5

-In the late 1960s there was a campaign to have the bell from the HMCS Transcona returned to the city of Transcona and placed in Transcona’s new museum as well.
-However the RCMP who had possession of the bell did not want to give it away, as they had the bells from all of their maritime patrol ships.
+In the late 1960s, there was a campaign to have the bell from the HMCS Transcona returned to the city of Transcona and placed in Transcona’s new museum as well.
+However, the RCMP who had possession of the bell did not want to give it away, as they had the bells from all of their maritime patrol ships.
 Transcona’s City Council encouraged the community to write letters to all levels of government, including the Prime Minister asking for the bell’s return.
-Even with the letter campaign the RCMP refuse to give Transcona the bell; instead the ship’s wheel and a replica of the bell were given to the city.
-The original bell was held in collection of the RCMP Heritage Centre in Regina, Saskatchewan and later transferred to the Naval Museums of Manitoba.
+Even with the letter campaign, the RCMP refused to give Transcona the bell; instead, the ship’s wheel and a replica of the bell were given to the city.
+The original bell was held in the collection of the RCMP Heritage Centre in Regina, Saskatchewan and later transferred to the Naval Museums of Manitoba.

-The ships wheel is kept on permanent display because we do not have a suitable storage space for the wheel.
+The ship's wheel is kept on permanent display because we do not have suitable storage space for the wheel.
 The replica bell is kept on display as long as the wheel is on display.

 Assistant Foreman's Desk